THE SEO AUDIT CHECKLIST FOR YOUR SUCCESS

 Attention: You should regularly check that the external links are up to date.
 If, at some point, there is no longer a page that you once linked to, Google will resent you.
 So make sure all external links are up to date!

 To do: SEO audit checklist for the last technical on-page factors:

 SHORT LOADING TIMES AND LOCAL FINDABILITY

-- Check the page speed of your website: Short loading times are an important consideration for search engines when it comes to good ranking places.
+- Check your website’s page speed: Short loading times are an important consideration for search engines when it comes to good ranking places.
 This is also important for your users.
 Of course, you will leave the website quickly if the loading times are long.
-This, in turn, penalizes Google with a devaluation in the ranking, because the search engine registers when the bounce rate increases.
+This, in turn, penalizes Google with a devaluation in the ranking because the search engine registers when the bounce rate increases.

-- The so-called local SEO is especially of great importance if the company is somewhat smaller and relies on local customers.
+- The so-called local SEO is especially important if the company is somewhat smaller and relies on local customers.
 You can check whether all settings are correct via your Google My Business profile.
-Your website should be registered in this as you give Google the most important local information about the company.
+Your website should be registered as you give Google the most important local information about the company.
 Ensure the following is correct;

 - You have a Google My Business listing.